 There are many strategies for teaching students how to answer literal comprehension questions all with a similar approach – RACE, REST, STAR, etc. They are all excellent, but what I like to use with my 4th graders is less complex – RAP.
 This acronym stands for:

 Restate the Question

-First, teach your students how to restate the question to begin their own answer.
+First, teach your students how to restate the question to begin their own answers.
 Focus just on this part of the strategy in isolation until your students can easily turn a question into the beginning of their answer.
 Literal comprehension questions often begin with a W-word such as who, what, where, when, or why.
 I teach my students to cross out the question word, skip the second words, and begin with the word that follows.
 Be prepared to discuss the following considerations – having to change the verb to match the tense and reading the answer to check that it makes sense.
 While this “formula” is a good starting point, especially for students who really struggle, it will not work with every question.
 Students need to be aware of that and have a back-up plan to use by re-reading their answer to check that it makes sense.

-Another tip for teaching this step of the strategy is by reverse engineering the process.
+Another tip for teaching this step of the strategy is by reverse-engineering the process.
 Instead of giving students the question and having them turn it around into an answer, do the opposite.
 Give students a simple declarative sentence and have them turn it into a question.
 Here are some examples: